collabnix/dockerlabs/beginners/compiling-docker-from-source.md

-# How to Compile Dokcer from Source
+# How to Compile Docker from Source?

 Building and running a forked version of Docker is not complicated once you get to know what are the pieces involved.